-Bacchus is a small asteroid whose orbit crosses the orbit of Earth.
+Bacchus is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Bacchus as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Bacchus has been observed.
-It completes a rotation on its axis every 14.90 days.
+It completes a rotation on its axis every 14.90 hours.

 Bacchus has 20 close approaches predicted in the coming decades: